-Gilkicker AA Gun Site was one of three AA gun sites built at Gosport as part of the Portsmouth defences.
+Gilkicker AA Gun Site, designated P3, was one of three AA gun sites built at Gosport as part of the Portsmouth Anti Aircraft defences.
 The other two were were completed at Holbrook and Browndown.
 Although it was named Gilkicker AA battery it was a considerable distance from Fort Gilkicker and Gilkicker Point.
 The Stokes Bay Gilkicker AA site site was north of the modern Gosport and Fareham Inshore Rescue Station.
-Gilkicker AA Gun Site was designated as P3 and held four 4.5-inch static AA guns in 1942 (one source states that at first two of them were mobile 3.7inch guns).
+Gilkicker AA Gun Site held four 4.5-inch static AA guns in 1942 (one source - Ted Jones writing in David Maber's book Blitz-Bombs on Alverstoke, states that at first two of them were mobile 3.7inch guns.
+In June 1940 a policy change was accepted that as many sites as possible would become static sites with four guns in each site.
 No surface features of the site remain, although the four concrete bases on which the guns stood can sometimes been seen underneath the grass in dry weather.

 The Gun Operations Room for Gosport AA defence was in Fort Monckton whilst the Master Gun Operations Room (Sector Control) for the entire Solent Sector was in Fort Fareham.

-These batteries came under the command of 35th Anti-Aircraft Brigade: (Solent master gun operations room at Fort Fareham), Hampshire - Southern Area, Southern Command.
-The guns themselves may have been manned by
+These batteries were part of 5th AA Division and came under the command of 35th Anti-Aircraft Brigade: (Solent master gun operations room at Fort Fareham), Hampshire - Southern Area, Southern Command.
+The guns themselves may have been manned by:

 57th (Wessex) Anti-Aircraft Regiment, R.A.
 (T.A.) - Southern Area, Southern Command